liftek22/HOV-AV_paper/README.md

 Just running each cell slowly and deliberately took half and hour.

-Instead of rename the link column in all the different scenario dataframes (7+7=14 dataframes), why don't I just rename the borough file's ID to LINK and then match that ?
+NOTE: Instead of rename the link column in all the different scenario dataframes (7+7=14 dataframes), why don't I just rename the borough file's ID to LINK and then match that ?
+Yes, we can!

+I think I found the origin of error for which the graphs weren;t showing any different scenario to scenario for linkstat analysis!
+Was loading S1 and S1MP for S2,S3 and their MPs respectively!
+No wonder :/